-- Clean up any adhesive that is on the face of the floor by using mineral spirits on a damp towel.
-Remember to always clean wet adhesive as you install, not wait until after the installation. - DO NOT allow adhesive to dry on the flooring face as it is difficult to then remove without damaging the flooring finish. - If you decide to cover the floor (to allow the other construction trades to continue working, in order to protect the floors prior to final cleanup and turnover to the owner), use brown paper (or other protective, breathable material) to cover the floors.
+- Clean up any adhesive that is on the face of the floor by using mineral spirits on a damp towel - DO NOT allow adhesive to dry on the flooring face as it is difficult to then remove without damaging the flooring finish. - If you decide to cover the floor (to allow the other construction trades to continue working, in order to protect the floors prior to final cleanup and turnover to the owner), use brown paper (or other protective, breathable material) to cover the floors.
 Tape protective paper only to itself and to walls or baseboards.
 NEVER TAPE DIRECTLY TO THE HARDWOOD FLOOR.
 The plasticizers in the tape may create a stronger bond to the finish than the finish to the wood itself, resulting in finish delamination.
 This is not a manufacturer issue.
-DD NOT USE plastic film or other non-breathing type coverings as this can cause the floor to become damaged from humidity buildup.
-Remove expansion spacers and reinstall base and/or quarter round moldings to cover the expansion space.

--It is suggested that you buff the floor with lambswool pads in order to "pull any splinters", remove any residues and handprints/foot prints, etc.

-- -Install any transition pieces that may be needed to cover required expansion spaces and transitions (reducer, T-moldings, nosing, etc.). - -Do not allow foot traffic or heavy furniture on floor for 24 hours (if glue-down or floating).
-If new construction, try to keep other trades off the floor for as long as possible. - -Dust mop or vacuum your floor to remove any dirt or debris.
-Do not use excessive water to remove dirt and debris.
-Vacuuming first I the best first step to take.
-ND beater bars, just the soft attachment.
+DO NOT USE plastic film or other non-breathing type coverings as this can cause the floor to become damaged from humidity buildup. - -Remove expansion spacers and reinstall base and/or quarter round moldings to cover the expansion space. - -It is suggested that you buff the floor with lambswool pads in order to "pull any splinters", remove any residues and handprints/foot prints, etc. - -Install any transition pieces that may be needed to cover required expansion spaces and transitions (reducer, T-moldings, nosing, etc.). - -Do not allow foot traffic or heavy furniture on floor for 24 hours (if glue-down or floating). - -Dust mop or vacuum your floor to remove any dirt or debris.